Every day I see a new sustainable brand pop up in my Instagram timeline. Love to see it.

 Now you should be looking for transparency.

-Some questions you want to find the answer to are:
+Some questions you want to find answers to are:

 - Are they giving information about their supply chain?
 All of it?